logzio/logz-docs/_source/user-guide/distributed-tracing/tracing-instrumentation.md

 title: Setting up instrumentation and ingesting traces
 permalink: /user-guide/distributed-tracing/tracing-instrumentation
 flags:
-  logzio-plan: community
+  logzio-plan: pro
 tags:
   - distributed tracing
 contributors:
   - yberlinger
 ---
 Logz.io makes the process of collecting data from the software as easy as possible, by taking advantage of community-developed plug-ins for the most commonly used libraries and frameworks.

 There’s a growing trend to do this for every type of library, software system, infrastructure component, such as proxies and service meshes, and even for orchestration systems, such as Kubernetes itself.

 Logz.io’s distributed tracing solution is designed to support a variety of popular open source instrumentation libraries, including OpenTracing, Jaeger, OpenTelemetry, and Zipkin.
   <!--AI when these are integrated:OpenCensus -->
 If you hit a wall, we’ll do our best to provide support to help you solve your instrumentation issues.

 ## Instrumentation options: Automatic or Manual
 Automatic Instrumentation uses an intelligent auto-instrumenting agent which communicates with the software you run to extract tracing data.
 These agents instrument common application libraries and frameworks.

 A manual instrumentation strategy provides full control of the instrumentation: You can define the boundaries of a trace, and what tags to add to each of the spans.